Sources of Potential Clinical Questions

 |Your comprehensive guide to the press ganey national database of nursing quality indicators(Ndnqi).
 (2023, January 12). https://info.pressganey.com/press-ganey-blog-healthcare-experience-insights/your-comprehensive-guide-to-the-press-ganey-national-database-of-nursing-quality-indicators-ndnqi

 It may be easier to discuss these questions as part of a group to facilitate ideas.
 Can bring to your unit's shared governance committee or discuss during unit staff meetings.

-Once you have identified a problem or issue to be explored the next step in the process is to start to formulate your clinical question.
-In order to ensure that the question is one that is sound and within the scope of nursing practice, you will need to consult hospital and unit resources.
-Remember that evidence-practice and clinical care is something that is done through teamwork and so in order to ensure that a question is as sound as possible, it is important to consult unit and hospital resources.
+Once you have identified a problem or issue to be explored, the next step in the process is to begin formulating your clinical question.
+To ensure that the question is both valid and falls within the scope of nursing practice, you should refer to hospital and unit resources.
+It's important to remember that clinical inquiry and clinical care are collaborative efforts.
+Therefore, consulting both unit and hospital resources is crucial to ensure the question's validity and feasibility.

-Not all questions one has when it comes to clinical practice lead to projects but can still improve patient care and lead to a more positive work environment.
+Not all questions arising in clinical practice necessarily will lead to projects/initiatives, but they can still contribute to enhanced patient care and a more positive work environment.

 Considering the following topics/questions as you work towards a focused question will help to determine how successful your clinical inquiry may be if it turns into a initiative/project.
 These are not considered in any particular order but are things to consider as you are talking with others about your concern and ideas on how to make things better.